-Norway is a country where nature takes center stage – think dramatic fjords, snow-capped mountains and quiet seaside villages that offer a sense of peace and space.
+Norway is a country where nature takes centre stagee, with stunning fjords, snow-capped mountains and quiet seaside villages that offer a sense of peace and space.
 In Oslo, modern design and creativity meet green hills and waterside views, making the capital feel both fresh and grounded.
 For remote workers, Norway brings a slower, more mindful way of living.
 Between tasks, there’s time to wander forest trails, stroll through the colourful streets of Bergen or unwind by a still lake that reflects the endless summer light.
-Days don’t just pass, they unfold, with small, unforgettable moments like spotting the northern lights or pausing to simply breathe in the crisp, clean air.
+Days don’t just pass, they unfold, with small, memorable moments like spotting the northern lights or pausing to simply breathe in the crisp, clean air.

-Looking for a great space to work and stay in Norway?
-Explore top-reviewed accommodation with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone who’s making work happen from anywhere in the world.
+Explore top-reviewed accommodation for remote work in Norway with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone making work happen from anywhere in the world.

 Norway Tip: Pack for all seasons.
 Even in summer, the weather can shift quickly.
 Layers, waterproofs and good walking shoes are essential.